Abdul-Asa/risidio-task/README.md

 ### Design

-- Added a black blur screen when the sidebar is active,, preventing interaction with other elements until the sidebar is closed.
+- Added a black blur screen when the sidebar is active, preventing interaction with other elements until the sidebar is closed.
 - Corrected a typo from "NTF" to "NFT," assuming it was an oversight in the original design.
 - Implemented toast notifications despite them not being part of the original design.
 - Made entire cards clickable on the home page instead of just the button.